 When you and your lawyers commit to the collaborative approach, you agree to maintain that commitment under practically any circumstances.
 The flexibility of the process means your lawyers will attempt to help find creative ways to resolve the sticking point that is preventing the completion of a settlement, but if the two parties truly cannot agree and the process breaks down, then each lawyer must withdraw from the case.
 In order to take the case to court, each party will have to retain new counsel.

 Be sure to check back next month when we will post Part 2 of our blog with answers to frequently asked questions about Collaborative Divorce.
-If you are interested in utilizing collaborative practice for your family law dispute, please contact the Law Office of Kenneth J. Levey to learn more and find out if collaborative law is right for you.
+If you are interested in utilizing collaborative practice for your family law dispute, please contact The Levey Law Group to learn more and find out if collaborative law is right for you.